Safe H2O

 If you have a water filtration system you are also required to replace your filters and/or UV bulb:

 • Sediment filter replacements are required every 6-12 months.
-This can differ depending on the location and condition of your water tank.
+This can differ depending on the water source, usage, and condition of the water.

-• UV Bulb replacements are required approximately every 9,000 hours or 12 months.
+• UV Bulb replacements are required approximately every 12 months.

 For more information about knowing when to clean your tank, check out our blog here